codeforpakistan/design-system/README.md

 ### What makes it unique

-👈 RTL and local language support built in from the start
+👈 Right-to-left and local language support built in from the start

 ✋ Designed with a focus on accessibility and usability for all